Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1975.1,2130.105617.md

 >
 > [Music]
 >
-> and if i'm like no it's still too too low because like now i'm gonna allow like maybe you like that or maybe you want to like move them down even more so you can like do do do do do i want to make it down even more yeah moving down anymore let's do it what if you do this yeah that's where i want it that's perfect all right um very nice i don't know if there's a way to like do uh similar to what a reaction mod does where like you can select an area but maybe that's something that's coming or maybe you can already do that and i just haven't figured it out yet um but so that's pretty much like that's the that's the gist of the micromanagement
+> and if i'm like no it's still too too low because like now i'm gonna allow like maybe you like that or maybe you want to like move them down even more so you can like do do do do do i want to make it down even more yeah moving down anymore let's do it what if you do this yeah that's where i want it that's perfect all right um very nice i don't know if there's a way to like do uh similar to what a reaction mod does where like you can select an area but maybe that's something that's coming or maybe you can already do that and i just haven't figured it out yet um but so that's pretty much like that's the that's the gist of the micromanagement there are more stuff to it but